wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'is making sure no one is out during the day',
     'is making sure no one is out during the night', 'is making sure everyone stays alone',
   ];
+     gen_data['highelfculture'] = [
+    'live in flying towers',
+    'live in towers protected by magical fog',
+    'live in luxurious oases',
+    'are served by elegant constructs',
+    'who live under a glass dome',
+    'have a legendary queen',
+  ];
+   gen_data['highelfproblem'] = [
+    'that they cant leave lest they die',
+    'and are rumored to be nearly extinct',
+    'which they use to probe the thoughts of all visitors', 'whose overuse of magic is behind most of the land’s problems', 'whose beauty has destroyed nations',
+    'and coexist with dragons',
+  ];

 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -